annalyellis/recipes_statistical_analysis/README.md

 A density plot reveals the large amount of data centered around low amounts of protein.

 ### Interesting Aggregates
-Although the scatterplot is somewhat inconclusive, finding the average (mean and median) protein PDV in each time range reveals that avg protein PDV is strictly increasing as time increases.
+Although the scatterplot is somewhat inconclusive, finding the average (mean and median) protein PDV in each time range reveals that the average protein PDV is strictly increasing as time increases.

 | time_bin  | mean protein | median protein | count protein |
 |-----------|--------------|----------------|---------------|